- Code BIOL3203

-This course is offered intensively over two weeks during the Summer Session.
-The course will be held during late January and early February of each year.
+This course is offered intensively over two weeks during the Winter Session.
+The course will be held in July of each year.
 Enrolment places are limited to 30 as entry will be merit-based and practicals require small groups.
 Information on how to enrol in this course is in the Other Information section.

 Upon successful completion, students will have the knowledge and skills to:

 - Appraise the relevance of microscopic approaches to life sciences inquiries.

 - Determine an appropriate sample preparation and instrumentation selection based on the nature of the research inquiry being pursued.

 - Critically analyse, interpret and report visual data with awareness of the limitations and affordances inherent in selected methods and analytical tools.

 - Participate in and contribute to collaborative research inquiries.